archmetalDBM/GlobaLID-database/README.md

 datasets by many colleagues.
-The creative and collective work of compiling the database and application was initiated when all members of the Core Team and E. Salzmann were members of the Archaeometallurgy group at the German Mining Museum (DBM).
+The creative and collective work of compiling the database and application was initiated when all members of the Core Team and E. Salzmann were members of the Archaeometallurgy group at the Deutsches Bergbau-Museum (DBM).
 H. Zietsch (DBM) compiled the initial literature references.

 The Core Team feels deeply grateful for the support of the contributors.
 Without their efforts, GlobaLID would grow much slower and less